Richard Bertram

 Activity of Pancreatic Beta-Cells

-Pancreatic Beta-cells are located in islets of Langerhans in the pancreas and
+Pancreatic beta-cells are located in islets of Langerhans in the pancreas and

-are the only cells in the body that
+are the only cells in the body that secrete insulin,

-by many physiological variables, including the cell's electrical activity,
+physiological variables, including the cell's electrical activity,

 calcium, and nucleotide concentrations.
 I work in the development and

-analysis of mathematical models of beta-cell activity as well as potential methods
+analysis of mathematical models of beta-cell activity as well as

-for islet syncrhonization.
+potential methods for islet syncrhonization.

 Hypothalamic Control of Hormone Secretion